github-education-resources/graduation/README.md

 This repository contains the yearbook of the **$ git remote < graduation >** event.
 By issuing a pull request to this repository, you can request to be added to the Class of 2020.

-Join the event and receive GitHub swag at the comfort of your home!
+Join the event and receive GitHub swag in the comfort of your home!

 ## Privacy Notice 👀
 Consider that all the information that you add to this repository will be publicly available.